ganzerli/e-pathy/README.md

 The goal of the project is to have an extremely fast research, and save memory.

-There is a garbage collection, when you delete data, the locations are registered in a file, writing new data, if the count is available, the new data are written in deleted spots.
+There is a garbage collection: when you delete data the locations are written in a file, adding new data, if the count is available, are written in deleted spots.

 Compile linux with: gcc -o e-pathy e-pathy.c